Varrox/simplesound/README.md

 # simplesound

 a simple music / audio player made in Godot.
-It is meant to mirror how spotify looks like, and works, and all ran with local files.
+It takes inspiration from how spotify's UI looks like and works, and it is all ran with local files.

 Feel free to report issues and bugs!
 It would help out a lot.